FAQs

 Hot showers and hot water washing-up sinks are located in the main field.

-Drinking water is available from stand pipes at the hand basins.
+Drinking water is available from stand pipes in Fields 1 & 2.

 Phone reception is good.
 There is no public Wi-Fi.

-There will be a limited number of charging points at Wild HQ, at £1 per charge.
+There are a limited number of charging points at Canvas Social.

 Contactless and cash payments accepted.